-In May of this year the Department of Labor (DOL) announced changes to the Fair Labor Standards Act of 1938 (FLSA), which sets the rules for how employers pay employees.
+In May of 2016 the Department of Labor (DOL) announced changes to the Fair Labor Standards Act of 1938 (FLSA), which sets the rules for how employers pay employees.
 The FLSA governs federal minimum wage levels and which jobs are eligible for overtime, and it defines exemptions from overtime for jobs where the duties meet specific criteria (called Duties Tests), and where the wages exceed certain thresholds.

 For more information, please visit our FLSA Frequently Asked Questions page.